1.1 In these Terms, the following definitions apply:

 2.1 The Order constitutes an offer by the Customer to purchase Goods and/or Services from Optimal in accordance with the Conditions.

-2.2 The Order shall only be deemed to be accepted when Optimal issues written acceptance of the Order or when Optimal commences work following written instruction top do so or a purchase order from the customer at which point and on which date the Contract shall come into existence (Commencement Date).
+2.2 The Order shall only be deemed to be accepted when Optimal issues written acceptance of the Order or when the customer clicks the ‘accept’ button on the Company’s quotation document, at which point and on which date the Contract shall come into existence (Commencement Date).

 2.3 All orders are placed on the understanding that the user will accept the terms of Optimnal’s end user license agreement